A Difference a Literature Review Makes

 To tackle this issue, two clinics – one in San Francisco, the other associated with the University of Nebraska Medical Center in Omaha – joined a broader movement to transition HIV care delivery from in-person to telehealth in the hope that the majority of healthcare services could be handled remotely without losing their quality or cadence.
 This transition was made possible by the relaxation of regulations which had previously made telehealth a highly constrained, spurious option for many HIV patients in the US [1].
 The expectation was that, if the transition to telehealth succeeded in yielding a genuinely “good enough” substitute for in-person visits, then visit scheduling and attendance, clinical decision-making, and ART adherence would continue roughly as they were prior to April, 2020, and this would show up in a corresponding maintenance of pre-pandemic viral suppression rates.

-• The Nebraska clinic offered telephone-based telehealth to a subset of patients based on an algorithm that filtered out those who might be at high risk of not achieving or maintaining viral suppression.
+- The Nebraska clinic offered telephone-based telehealth to a subset of patients based on an algorithm that filtered out those who might be at high risk of not achieving or maintaining viral suppression.
 For this clinic, the switch to telehealth appeared to be successful; in the first 6 months of the pandemic, adequate viral suppression was observed in 97% of the patients who received telehealth versus 91% who stayed in-person – statistics comparable to the 90%+ rate the clinic had managed to achieve through in-person visits in the three years prior [2].

-• The story of the San Francisco clinic, however, was more mixed.
+- The story of the San Francisco clinic, however, was more mixed.
 They also transitioned to telephone-based telehealth with a filtering mechanism that allowed the patient to opt out if they preferred to stay in-person or if their provider felt that in-person care would be the better option for the patient.
 Within the first month of the pandemic, the telehealth option succeeded at keeping appointment no-show rates at pre-pandemic levels – and yet, despite this, overall viral suppression failure rates still managed to increase by nearly a third [3].

-These were obviously first stabs at telehealth that were carried out under extraordinary circumstances, but they were part of a broader wave of first stabs that, in the aggregate, amounted to the first full-scale test of telehealth as an option for HIV.
+These were obviously first stabs at telehealth that were carried out under extraordinary circumstances, but they were part of a broader wave of first stabs that, in the aggregate, amounted to the first population-level test of telehealth as an option for HIV.
 They emerged in a context in which arguments had already been advanced for making telehealth available to the HIV community given the barriers many HIV patients face when trying to access and utilize in-person care [4,5].
 Given the desire to make telehealth a fixture of HIV care for the foreseeable future, one might think that the mix of pandemic experiences could hold valuable lessons for how these services need to be designed for the HIV community if the goal is to address access barriers while achieving the rates of care retention, ART adherence, and viral suppression that are at least equal to those observed when people with HIV are retained in face-to-face care.
 The insights could then be parlayed into ideas for design features to include or avoid, or additional processes and resources to consider developing that could address telehealth’s weak points or enhance its benefits.

 Suppose, then, that we were handed the task of developing the next generation of telehealth services for HIV, and we needed to obtain exactly the types of insights we just described, for the reasons just discussed.
 What steps could we take to ensure that those insight generation efforts are put on the most productive footing?